Skip to main content

 • Keep each skill single-purpose.
 One recipe per skill.
 If a skill is drifting into “and also does X,” split it.

 • Test each skill with two different subjects before relying on it.
-If the output differs wildly in quality between subjects, the instructions need tightening.
+If the output differs wildly in quality between subjects, the prose needs tightening.